-We carried out two sub-projects within the framework of the larger project.
-These focused on:
+We led two sub-projects, within the framework of the larger project.
+Our work focused on:

-- Proposing a methodology for the analysis of multiple external events.
+proposing a methodology to analyse multiple external events.

-The objective of the sub-project on extreme water levels was to evaluate the relevance of the existing analyses, which are based on extreme value analysis of sea level measurement series for a period of 30 to 110 years.
-In this project, historically observed extreme high sea level events from around the year 1000 until today were also analysed.
-Several events with sea levels of 3 m or more above average had occurred but were not included in the previously analysed measurement series.
-The project also included an improvement of the description of the development and duration of extreme water levels, as well as a survey of potential medium-term impacts of climate change.
+Here, we also looked at historically observed extreme high sea level events from around the year 1000 until the present day.
+Several events with sea levels of 3m or more above average had occurred, but these had not formed part of previous analysis.
+In addition, we improved the description of the development and duration of extreme water levels, and carried out a survey of potential medium-term impacts of climate change.